Spokane County Sheriff's Office Citizen Advisory & Review Board (CAB) Bylaws

 Article X: RESIGNATION

 A. If an occasion arises where a member can no longer fulfill his or her duties, the member should submit a letter of resignation to the appointing authority (CAB).
 It will be the responsibility of the appointing authority to appoint a replacement to complete the unexpired term.
 A list will be maintained of prospective applicants.
-New members will be considered from this list with seniority derived by application date.

 Article XI: VOTING